Autonomous-Robotics-UTM/Imitation-Learning-Net/README.md

 ## Setup Process

-Navigate to /net and insert the [Dataset](https://drive.google.com/file/d/1acWm7MnHFfuF7rvhrm_kfzEZ9dyZ6hmL/view?usp=sharing) after unzipping it.
+Navigate to /net and create a directory called /data.
+Insert the [Dataset](https://drive.google.com/file/d/1acWm7MnHFfuF7rvhrm_kfzEZ9dyZ6hmL/view?usp=sharing) after unzipping it.

 Run Trainer.ipynb to train the neural network.
 Saved model versions will be saved in the snapshots folder